These are the best birding sites in NW Indiana. Sites with an (*) are on the Indiana Birding Trail. Click the site name to learn more.

 The Coffee Creek Watershed Preserve features 157-acres of wetlands, woodlands, prairies and trails.
 An abundance of plants (over 500 species!) and animals make their homes in The Preserve.
 Brick paved walkways, winding boardwalks and miles of granite fine trails invite guests to explore, unwind and enjoy.
 Known regionally for miles of hiking trails in a tranquil setting.
 The Preserve hosts a 3-mile loop along the perimeter path, as well as numerous short-distance options for the casual hiker, biker, or runner.
 Located only a few short miles from the southern shore of Lake Michigan, migratory birds find The Preserve a welcome resting stop during the migratory journey that often spans thousands of miles and endless hours of flight.

 Beverly Shores is a Dunes community located along Lake Michigan between Mount Baldy and the Indiana Dunes State Park.
-Although somewhat lesser known than other northwest Indiana birding sites, Beverly Shores is practically unparalleled in both habitat diversity and ease of access, making it a "must stop" site for any Dunes area Big Day itineraries.

 Local birders have dubbed Beverly Drive "shrike alley" for its tendency to attract Northern Shrikes during the winter months.
 These birds, however, hunt over large territories in the interdunal marsh and can be difficult to find on any given day.
 Typical Time to bird Beverly Drive: 30-60 minutes.

-Dunes NL West Beach/Long Lake
+Dunes NP West Beach/Long Lake*

-The Indiana Dunes National Lakeshore occupies 15,000+ acres of land along the lakefront in NW Indiana.
+The Indiana Dunes National Park occupies 15,000+ acres of land along the lakefront in NW Indiana.
 This property is more subdivided, than the contiguous Indiana Dunes State Park, resulting in several, smaller birding units.
 West Beach, and the adjoining Long Lake provide an opportunity for rare wintering species, particularly near the succession trail's "pinery."
 Here winter finches, long-eared owls, waxwings, and nuthatches can be found.
 The state rare Townsend's Solitaire, has become a nearly annual bird at this location.

 Long Lake, passed as one enters the unit, is a shallow water lake, that hosts waterfowl, coots, sandhill cranes, and occasionally shorebirds.
 Birders, parked at the Long Lake parking lot can walk the grasses to the north in the fall for migrating sparrows such as LeConte's Sparrow.
 Summer parking fees are in place at this location, but are no longer collected after Labor Day.
 Average birding time at this site: 30-90 minutes.

-Dunes NL Heron Rookery
+Dunes NP Heron Rookery*

 Another site owned by the National Park Service, the Heron Rookery is a most excellent spring birding site.
 Many migrating songbirds find the early growth a rich resource for food, before the cooler lakefront sites leaf out.
 Though birders will not find herons nesting at the site anymore, a plethora of bird species can still be found.
 From the east parking area, you can follow the trail northwards to the East Arm Little Calumet River.
 Across the river on the north bank is the former rookery.
 If you continue west along the trail, you’ll follow the Little Calumet River for over a mile through a hardwood forest.